brooksmillioner/brooksmillioner/README.md

-<strong>I participate as a validator in mainnets and testnets of such networks as cosmos, polkadot, as well as other unique blockchains.
+<strong>I participate as a validator in mainnets and testnets of such networks as cosmos, as well as other unique blockchains.
 Active since February 2022.

 Testnets: Aptos, Masa Finance, Minima, Massa, Humanode, SubSpace, Gear, StarkNet, Meson Network, Iron Fish, Quai Nework, Gaganode, Elixir, 0L Network, Shardeum, Namada, Bundlr.